 A chord is a combination of notes that harmonize together.
 When notes are played in certain combinations, they create more complex wavelengths.
 The interesting part about this, is that certain chords have the same wavelength of specific emotional vocal patterns.
-And when people display emotions, people subconsciously pick up on them and feel them.
-That’s just human psychology.
+People subconsciously pick up on these and feel something they don’t understand.
 If I were to play a Dm6, it would invoke a sad emotion and if I were to play Cmaj, it would invoke a happy good feeling.
 That’s because those wavelengths mimic the tonal quality of those emotions.

-There are only about 10 standard chords but in this lesson, I’m going to start with the basic four.
+There are only about 10 standard chords but in this lesson, we’re going to start with the basic four.
 Chords may look different from each other on the keyboard depending on where you started but if you count the keys from the root, you’ll find that every chord type is the same.
-What builds a chord is making sure all the required keys are played and it doesn’t really matter what order they’re played in.
-Someone could say there are over 100,000 chords if they’re inverted and rearranged in every combination.
-Its the same chord but it’s qualities were pushed around.
+What builds a chord is making sure all the required positions are played; It doesn’t really matter what order they’re played in.
+Someone could say there are over 100,000 chords if each one is inverted and rearranged in every combination through the frequency spectrum.
+Its the same chord but it’s qualities are pushed around.

 Structure of a Chord

 A basic chord is constructed of three main parts: Root, 3rd, and 5th.
-Think of the root as the foundation as well as the name of the chord.
-Think of the 3rd as his right hand man, who’s really going to persuade how the root feels; whether that be happy, sad, uplifted, melancholy, or etc. And finally the 5th, which is the root’s opposite; the yin to the yang.
+Think of the root as the foundation, its identity, as well as the name of the chord.
+Think of the 3rd as its right hand advisor, who’s really going to persuade how the root feels; whether that be happy, sad, uplifted, melancholy, or etc. And finally the 5th, which is the root’s opposite; the yin to the yang.
 The 5th can fill in empty space to make a chord more rich in harmonics.
 In more complex chords with numerous harmonics, the 5th is often dropped to keep the chord clean.

 Now just hold down all the numbers associated with the chord, on the keyboard.
 And there you have it.